hashgraph/stablecoin-studio/README.md

 5. Create a PR to be validated and merged for the new version.

 # Fees
 All fees are subject to change.
 The fees below reflect a base price for the transaction or query.
 Transaction characteristics may increase the price from the base price shown below.
-The following table reflects the cost that the transaction have through the Smart Contracts
+The following table reflects the cost that the transaction have through the Smart Contracts.

 | Operation  | Dollar      | Gas    |
 |----------------|--------------|------------|